-- Shadows (1922) movie overview: Lon Chaney brings dignity to his Chinese victim/savior stranded in good, racist England in Tom Forman’s Victorian but still engrossing melodrama.
+- Shadows (1922) movie review: Lon Chaney brings dignity to his Chinese victim/savior stranded in good, racist England in Tom Forman’s Victorian but still engrossing melodrama.

-Shadows movie overview: As a Chinese man stranded in a small English town, Lon Chaney transcends the stereotypical delineation of his character
+Shadows movie review: As a Chinese man stranded in a small English town, Lon Chaney transcends the stereotypical delineation of his character

 In actor-turned-director Tom Forman’s 1922 melodrama Shadows, the shipwrecked Chinese cook Yen Sin (Lon Chaney) washes up onto a coastal English village where he is shunned by the local Christian townsfolk.
 When he does not join them in prayer, they refer to him as a “chink” and a “heathen.”

 Since Yen Sin has nowhere else to go, he sets up business on a houseboat, washing clothes for the whole village.
 At first, the local kids play tricks on him and taunt him cruelly, but eventually Yen Sin’s good nature win their respect.